Gavin Hastings: Provincial and professional career

-When the top sides of rugby union turned professional in 1996, he was still playing for London Scottish.
+When rugby union turned professional in 1996, he was still playing for London Scottish.

 International career

 Hastings captained the first Scottish schoolboys' side to win on English soil.

-He had 5 caps for Scotland 'B' between 1983 and 1985.
+He won 5 caps for Scotland 'B' between 1983 and 1985.

 Hastings made his debut for Scotland against France in 1986 and was a central figure in Scotland's 1990 Five Nations Grand Slam.
 In February 1995 he became the holder of a record number of Scottish caps when he made his 53rd full international appearance, passing Colin Deans and Jim Renwick.

 Hastings's final game was on 11 June 1995 against New Zealand in Pretoria at the quarter-finals of the 1995 Rugby World Cup.
 By the end of that match he had scored 667 international points, a Scottish record that stood until surpassed by Chris Paterson in 2008.

 Hastings captained Scotland on 20 occasions including at the 1995 World Cup.

-Hastings first played for the British and Irish Lions in 1986, against a Rest of the World XV, before playing in all three tests of the successful 1989 tour to Australia and against France in 1989.
-He was captain on the 1993 tour to New Zealand, where the Lions lost the test series 2-1.
+Hastings first played for the British Lions in 1986, against a Rest of the World XV, before playing in all three tests of the successful 1989 tour to Australia and against France in 1989.
+He was captain on the 1993 tour to New Zealand, where the Lions lost the test series 2–1.

 Administrative career

-On 30 August 2007 Hastings was announced as the chairman of the "New" Edinburgh professional rugby club.
+On 30 August 2007 Hastings was announced as the chairman of the new Edinburgh professional rugby club.

-American Football career
+American football career

-In 1996, Hasting joined the Scottish Claymores an American Football team in the NFL Europe.
-He played a single season as a placekicker scoring 24 of 27 conversions but missed his only attempt at a field goal.
+In 1996, Hasting joined the Scottish Claymores, an American football team in the NFL Europe.
+He played a single season as a placekicker, scoring 24 of 27 conversions, but missed his only attempt at a field goal.
 Despite the Claymores winning the World Bowl, Hastings was released at the end of the season.

 Family

-Hastings younger brother Scott was also a Scotland international rugby union player.
+Hastings' younger brother Scott was also a Scotland international player.

 His son, Adam plays for Gloucester Rugby and also has represented Scotland.
-His niece, Kerry-Anne represents Scotland at Hockey.
+His niece, Kerry-Anne, represents Scotland at hockey.

-Hastings wife Diane, whom he married in 1993, was diagnosed with Parkinsons Disease in 2003.
+Hastings' wife Diane, whom he married in 1993, was diagnosed with Parkinson's Disease in 2003.

 Hastings's nickname is "Big Gav".